 Enable Logging for Package Execution on the SSIS Server

-This procedure describes how to set or change the logging level for a package when you execute a package that you have deployed to the Integration Services server.
-The logging level you set when you execute the package overrides the package logging you configure using SQL Server Data Tools (SSDT).
+This topic describes how to set or change the logging level for a package when you run a package that you have deployed to the Integration Services server.
+The logging level you set when you run the package overrides the package logging you configure using SQL Server Data Tools (SSDT).
 See Enable Package Logging in SQL Server Data Tools for more information.

 You can specify the logging level by using one of the following methods.
 This topic covers the first method.